atomix/atomix/README.md

 Copycat
 =======

+**Persistent - Consistent - Fault-tolerant - Database - Coordination - Framework**

 [![Build Status](https://travis-ci.org/kuujo/copycat.png)](https://travis-ci.org/kuujo/copycat)

 #### [User Manual](#user-manual-1)
 #### [Raft Consensus Algorithm](#raft-consensus-algorithm-1)
 #### [Javadocs][Javadoc]

-Copycat is both a low-level implementation of the [Raft consensus protocol][Raft] and a high-level distributed coordination framework that combines the consistency of [ZooKeeper](https://zookeeper.apache.org/) with the usability of [Hazelcast](http://hazelcast.org/) to provide tools for managing and coordinating stateful resources in a distributed system.
+Copycat is both a low-level implementation of the [Raft consensus algorithm][Raft] and a high-level distributed coordination framework that combines the consistency of [ZooKeeper](https://zookeeper.apache.org/) with the usability of [Hazelcast](http://hazelcast.org/) to provide tools for managing and coordinating stateful resources in a distributed system.
+Its strongly consistent, fault-tolerant data store is designed for such use cases as configuration management, service discovery, and distributed synchronization.

 Copycat exposes a set of high level APIs with tools to solve a variety of distributed systems problems including:
 * [Distributed coordination tools](#distributed-coordination)